Bryan-Nsoh/ML-IOT-IndepStudy/README.md

 * **`reverse_transform_and_scale_data(...)`:**
     * Reverses transformations and scaling applied to the DataFrame.
     * Uses stored metadata to undo scaling, add back mean, and reconstruct original values from derivatives.

-**Areas of Emphasis:**

-* **Handling NaN values:** The code uses a combination of trimming and interpolation to handle missing data.
-* **Data transformations:** The code applies Savitzky-Golay filter and log transformation to specific columns.
-* **Scaling:** MinMaxScaler is used with a buffer to account for potential future data variations.

 ```python